 We require a significant amount of cash to fund our operations due to changed business conditions or other future developments, including any investments or acquisitions we may decide to pursue, and repay our outstanding debt.
 We may issue additional equity, equity-linked or debt securities, or obtain a credit facility for a number of reasons, including to finance our operations and business strategy, to satisfy our obligations for the repayment of existing indebtedness, or for other reasons.
 Any future issuances of equity securities or equity-linked securities could further dilute the interests of our shareholders and may materially adversely affect the price of our ADSs.
 We cannot predict the timing or size of any future issuances or sales of equity, equity-linked or debt securities, or the effect, if any, that such issuances or sales may have on the market price of our ADSs.
 We also cannot be sure that we will not need to raise additional capital in the future as a result of continuing or worsening economic conditions or otherwise.
-Market conditions could require us to accept less favorable terms for the issuance of our securities in the future, which may result in increased debt service obligations and could result in operating and financing covenants that would restrict our operations.
+Market conditions could require us to accept less favorable terms for the issuance of our securities in the future, which may result in the issuance of securities that have rights, preferences and privileges that are senior to those of the shares and ADSs.
+The incurrence of indebtedness would result in increased debt service obligations and could result in operating and financing covenants that would restrict our operations.
 We cannot assure you that financing will be available in amounts or on terms acceptable to us, if at all.